Dog agility training is fun! It sharpens your dogs mind, helps their coordination and you and your dog will build a better bond.

 To enquire about or to book onto any of our classes then please email us: email@example.com

-To enquire about these and any other agility classes email: email@example.com
+To enquire about this workshop email: firstname.lastname@example.org

 We run lots of useful short courses with guest instructors that can improve or teach you and your dog specific skills.
 For all our agility workshops and special courses please check out our EVENTS page.